getml/reflect-cpp/README.md

 - Benchmarks and optimization
 - Documentation is unfinished (missing rfl::Result, rfl::NamedTuple as well as extension to other serialization formats)
-- Support for Clang and MSVC
+- Support for MSVC

 ## Installation

+The following compilers are supported:
+- GCC 11.4 or higher
+- Clang 14.0 or higher
+- MSVC (TODO)

 ### Option 1: Header-only